CumulusNetworks/docs/content/cumulus-linux-55/System-Configuration/NVIDIA-User-Experience-NVUE/NVUE-API.md

 ### Configure the System

-To set the system hostname, pre-login or post-login message, and timezone on the switch, send a targeted API request to `/nvue_v1/system`.
+To set the system hostname, pre-login or post-login message, and time zone on the switch, send a targeted API request to `/nvue_v1/system`.

 {{< tabs "SystemConfig" >}}
 {{< tab "Curl Command" >}}